-Related persons referred to in the following description of certain relationships and transactions include Michael S. Dell, the MD stockholders (as defined in Annex A to this proxy statement), the SLP stockholders (as defined in Annex A to this proxy statement) and entities affiliated with Carl C. Icahn, or the Icahn Stockholders, entities affiliated with Temasek Holdings (Private) Limited, or the Temasek Entities, Dodge & Cox, entities affiliated with GIC Private Limited, or the GIC Entities, and The Vanguard Group on the basis of their beneficial ownership of more than 5% of a class of our outstanding common stock during Fiscal 2020.
-See "Security Ownership of Certain Beneficial Owners and Management" for information about the beneficial ownership of our outstanding common stock as of May 4, 2020 (except as otherwise indicated).
+Related persons referred to in the following description of certain relationships and transactions include the following persons based on their beneficial ownership of more than 5% of a class of our outstanding common stock during Fiscal 2021, or their affiliates or other related entities: Michael S. Dell; the MD stockholders (as defined in Annex A to this proxy statement); the SLP stockholders (as defined in Annex A to this proxy statement); Dodge & Cox; affiliates of GIC Private Limited, or the GIC Entities; BlackRock, Inc.; and The Vanguard Group.
+See "Security Ownership of Certain Beneficial Owners and Management" for information about the beneficial ownership of our outstanding common stock as of April 26, 2021 (except as otherwise indicated).
 Mr. Dell also serves as the Chairman and Chief Executive Officer of Dell Technologies.
-As of May 4, 2020, the Icahn Stockholders, the Temasek Entities and The Vanguard Group have ceased to be beneficial owners of more than 5% of a class of our outstanding common stock.
+As of December 31, 2020, the GIC Entities reported that they had ceased to beneficially own more than 5% of a class of our outstanding common stock.